 Ready for your daily jogging routine?
 The beauty of running is that it is a particularly accessible sport.
 It can be practiced anywhere, anytime, and with minimal equipment.
 In fact, the only thing that is really important to consider is the pair of shoes that you will be wearing.
 Finding a good pair is essential, not only to improve your performance but also to avoid injury in the short or long term.

 With so many models to choose from, how do you choose just one?

 First and foremost, you should know what kind of running you will be using your shoes for: road running or trail running?
 The difference is quite noticeable and will greatly influence your experience.
 Road running shoes are lightweight and breathable.
 They allow a fast and smooth stride, suitable for flat terrain.
 Trail running shoes are designed to support your ankle.
 Above all, they have a stronger sole to protect your feet against obstacles found on uneven terrain that you may encounter.

-Once you’ve identified the type of running you will be doing, start your shopping and check out this list of our top 5 running shoes—three for the road and two for the trails.
+Once you’ve identified the type of running you’ll be doing, start shopping and check out our top picks to help narrow your search.

 Soft cushion, but not too soft.
 A mesh upper that breathes but stretches to fit.
-Details like the padded collar, a crash pad and a 12mm drop. all this combines for one of the most comfortable rides you'll ever take on the road.
-The Ghost 13 is almost the perfect shoe for everyone, from beginners trying out the sport to hardened vets.
+Details like the padded collar, a crash pad, and a 12mm drop.
+All this combines for one of the most comfortable rides you'll ever take on the road.
+The Ghost 13 by Brooks is almost the perfect shoe for everyone - from beginners trying out the sport to seasoned vets.

 - Balanced cushion